biocore/songbird/README.md

 	--o-visualization regression-summary.qzv
 ```

-The resulting visualization (viewable using `qiime tools view` or at#
+The resulting visualization (viewable using `qiime tools view` or at
 [view.qiime2.org](https://view.qiime2.org)) contains two plots.
 These plots are analogous to the two
 plots shown in Tensorboard's interface (the top plot shows cross-validation
 results, and the bottom plot shows loss information).
 The interpretation of
 these plots is the same as with the Tensorboard plots: see <a href="#interpreting-model-fitting">this section on interpreting model fitting</a> for details on how to understand these plots.

+**Once you have a good fit for your model, you need to run a null model for comparison to make
+sure that your model is more predictive than the null model.**
+See <a href="#validating-null-model">this section on how to run and compare a null model</a>.
 # 3. Specifying a formula <span id="specifying-a-formula"></span>

 ### Hang on, what *is* a formula?